How to spot artificial intelligence-generated content

 These videos are mostly for comedic content, but can also be used as a way to scam people or to make people believe this “real” person said something they never said.

-This video showed Ramsay telling people they could get one hundred percent off cookware.
+This video claimed to show Ramsay telling people they could get 100% off cookware.

-This was not Gordon Ramsay, it was an artificial intelligence (AI) version of Ramsay being used to steal people’s identities.
+The catch: this was not Gordon Ramsay.
+It was an artificial intelligence (AI) version of Ramsay being used to steal people’s identities.

 According to the Better Business Bureau (BBB), the following tips will help you identify if the video or image you see on social media/the internet is AI-generated: